activenode/HandCarousel.js/README.md

 A neat multi-device carousel-slider

 ## IMPORTANT: DEPRECATED
-As of the discontinuation of the official HandJS (https://github.com/Deltakosh/handjs) in favor of PEP this carousel is not longer maintained!
+**As of the discontinuation of the official HandJS (https://github.com/Deltakosh/handjs) in favor of PEP this carousel is not longer maintained and may NOT work anymore with the latest libraries of either HandJS or JQuery.**

 ## Dependencies
 - Hand.js Polyfill https://handjs.codeplex.com/